Podgorica: Venues

 Almost every football club in Podgorica has its own stadium, although these are often only fields with small stands or no stands at all.

 Other notable venues are the Stadion malih sportova under Gorica hill and the sport shooting range under Ljubović hill.
-There are many other sports facilities around the city, most notably indoor soccer fields.
+There are many other sports facilities around the city, most notably indoor football fields.

 Cityscape

 Podgorica's mixture of architectural styles reflects the turbulent history of the city and country: as one régime replaced another, the corresponding style was introduced.

 As part of the Ottoman Empire until 1878, Podgorica has some examples of Ottoman architecture.
 The oldest parts of the city, Stara Varoš (Old town) and Drač is typical of this, with two mosques, a Turkish Clock Tower and narrow, winding streets.

 When the city was incorporated to Montenegro, the urban core shifted to the other bank of the Ribnica River, where the town developed in a more European style: wider streets with an orthogonal layout.
 This part of the city is today traditionally regarded as the city center and is called Nova Varoš (New town).

 During World War II, Podgorica was almost razed to the ground, being bombed over 80 times.
 After liberation, rebuilding began as in other cities of the communist-ruled SFRY.
 Mass residential blocks were erected, with basic design typical of Eastern bloc countries.
 All that part of the city on the right bank of the Morača River was built this way.

 The main contemporary traffic arteries were laid out during this period, which extended the orthogonal street layout of the city center, to the south and west.
 Residential and infrastructural developments in the SFRY era have mostly shaped the layout of today's Podgorica and accommodated the unprecedented population growth that followed World War II.

 A major advance in Podgorica architecture began in the late 1990s and, since then, the face of the city has changed rapidly.
 Residential and business construction are proceeding rapidly, incorporating contemporary glass-and-steel architectural trends.
 In an effort to create a recognizable and modern state capital, city officials are routing significant investments in the city's public spaces.
 Thus, the city has gained entirely new squares and some monuments.
 New landmarks include the Hristovog Vaskrsenja orthodox temple and the Millennium Bridge, the main feature of the Podgorica skyline.